trianglesis/bmc-tpl/README.md

 Most of constructions are also checking on integrity, so if some code will be written on wrong place, highlighting can be broken.

-Example (currently based on Atom, and maybe will be refreshed):
+Examples (currently based on Atom, and maybe will be refreshed):

 Pattern from Community Edition:
 - ![blocks](https://trianglesis.github.io/Atom_language_tpl_pics/TPL_Syntax_example_1.png)